alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Aggregate vs Source-Line Signatures defines how to evaluate observed items by timing, structure, continuity, citation, boundary behavior, similarity, and invocation.

-This file addresses the repetition problem directly.
+This file addresses the repetition directly.

 ## Core Distinction